astreum/whitepaper/README.md

 - Nova Special Account Address is 0xNOVA.

 ### Blocks
-- Structure:
+- Structure: Astro Notation List Format.
     - Spec
+    - Body
+    - Signature
+- Body: Astro Notation List Format.
     - Number
     - Previous Block Hash
     - Time
     - Solar Limit
     - Solar Used
     - Solar Price
-    - Solar Fees
     - Accounts Hash
     - Transactions Hash
     - Receipts Hash
     - Reward
-- Current Solar Limit is 1,000,000.

 ### Transactions
-- Structure: Spec, Body & Signature.
+- Structure: Astro Notation List Format.
+    - Spec
-- Transaction Body
+    - Body
+    - Signature
+- Body: Astro Notation List Format.
+    - Recipient
+    - Value
+    - Counter
-    - Structure: Recipient, Value, Counter, Solar Price & Solar Limit.
+    - Solar Price
+    - Solar Limit

 ### Receipts
+- Structure: Astro Notation List Format.
+    - Spec
+    - Status
-- Structure: Spec, Transaction Hash, Status & Solar Used.
+    - Solar Used

 ### Nova
+- An Epoch lasts One Week.
-- The Block Time Target is One Second.
+- The Block Time Target is Three Seconds.
-- A Slot is The One Second period where new Blocks are Minted.
+- A Slot is a three seconds period when new Blocks are created.
-- An Epoch lasts one week.
-- Slots are allocated to Validators every Epoch & removed after Minting a Block.
+- Slots are allocated to Validators every Epoch & removed after Slot Selection.
 - Slots are distributed pro rata with a Validator's Stake.
+- A Validator can miss using their Slot when they do not create a new Block when selected if too slow or offline.
+- Slot Selection:-
+    - Get Addresses with allocated Slots.
+    - Check missed Slots from the last Block.
+    - If no Slots were missed the nearest Address XOR to the last Block hash is selected.
+    - If Slots were missed the nearest Address XOR to the Linear-feedback shift register, shifted to the number of slots missed, of the last Block hash is selected.
+- A Validator who misses all Slots within an Epoch gets their Stake refunded.
-- A Round is One Minute.
+- The Base Solar Limit is 1,000,000.
+- The Base Block Reward is 1 Astr.

 ### Solar Stability Mechanism
-- The Solar Price is fixed for every Block.
+- The Solar price is fixed for every Block.
-- When the previous Block Limit is reached
-- Maximum Daily Solar Price Deviation is 10%.
+- The Solar price varies by 0.01%.
+- The Solar price increases when more than 90% and decreases when less than 10% of the Solar Limit of the previous Block was used.
-- The Base Solar Price is 0.0001 Astr.
+- The Base Solar Price is set at 1 Exaquark / 0.000001 Astr.

 ## Roadmap